Major, minor, and honors in Art

 - Overall average of C or better in all courses taken during the two semesters preceding the time of application.
 For a double major the

 overall average must be C. Completion of at least one course in art history and one course in art at Swarthmore with grades of B or better.

 - Completion of at least one course in art history and one course in art at Swarthmore with grades of B or better.

 All Art Majors, in both Course and Honors programs, are required to take 10 courses to fulfill major requirements:

-Seven credits of art and three credits of art history, which must include ARTH002 The Western Tradition:
+Seven credits of art and three credits of art history:

 - ARTT 001 Foundation Drawing, (or ARTT 001B First Year Seminar: Drawing)